 5. The pan bagnat

 The pan bagnat, which means “wet bread”, implied wetted by the olive oil, is part of these specialties of the Niçoise cuisine you absolutely must eat during your stay.
-In the form of a small round bread stuffed with the ingredients of the Niçoise salad, the pan bagnat can be eaten on the beach or between two visits for example.
+In the form of a small round bread stuffed with the ingredients of the Niçoise salad, the pan bagnat to be savored on the beach in love or between two museum visits for example.

 The inhabitants of Nice all recommend the pan bagnat from Kiosque Chez Tintin, in the Libération quarter.